Red Teaming - Realistic Attack Simulations

 Differences between Red Teaming and Penetration Testing

-The decision whether to perform a pentest or to use a Red Team can only be made in accordance with the company's own objectives.
-Our Red Team attempts to access sensitive information in any way possible and as undetected as possible.
-This assessment emulates a malicious actor actively attacking and attempting to evade detection, similar to Advanced Persistent Threat (APT) or cyber threat.
+The decision whether to conduct a pentest or deploy a Red Team can only be made in conjunction with your own objectives.
+Our Red Team attempts to access sensitive information in every conceivable way and as undetected as possible.
+This assessment emulates a malicious actor who is actively attacking and trying to evade detection, similar to an Advanced Persistent Threat (APT) or a cyber threat.

-A Red Team Assessment does not look for multiple vulnerabilities, but for the vulnerabilities that can be used to achieve the goals.
+In a Red Team Assessment, the goal is not to find multiple vulnerabilities, but to find the vulnerabilities that can be used to achieve the objectives.

 No detailed listing of vulnerabilities

-A pentest, on the other hand, is designed to uncover as many vulnerabilities and configuration issues as possible, exploit them, and determine the level of risk.
-The methods used by the Red Team include social engineering, electronic and physical pentests, and all the methods generally used in a security assessment.
+A pentest, on the other hand, aims to uncover as many vulnerabilities and configuration issues as possible, exploit these, and determine the risk level.
+The methods used by the Red Team include social engineering, electronic and physical pentests, and all methods generally used in a security assessment.

 Longer project duration and preparation time